 A. Ph.D. and M.D./Ph.D. in Biomedical Sciences or Neuroscience –

 All MD/PhD and PhD in Biomedical Sciences or Neuroscience students are offered a stipend, the full cost of tuition and a comprehensive health insurance package.
 Continuation of this support is contingent upon maintaining satisfactory progress (see section on Satisfactory Progress) in the Program at all times.
 The Program reserves the right to discontinue support in the absence of such progress.
-The stipend for annual year 2015-16 is $34,000 and is adjusted periodically as the school endeavors to enable its students to keep pace with expenses and rising costs.
+The stipend for academic year 2016-17 is $34,000 and is adjusted periodically as the school endeavors to enable its students to keep pace with expenses and rising costs.

 During their early training, students are supported by the Graduate School through generalized funds, including training grants and institutional fellowships.
 This allows students to complete the General Program Requirements and to choose a dissertation advisor and a Multidisciplinary Training Area without concern for source of support.
 After this time, it is expected that the dissertation advisor will be responsible for the stipend, tuition support, and health insurance for the student if he/she is not supported by a Training Grant or individual fellowship.
 Students are encouraged to apply for individual fellowships from extramural sources.
 Students who are awarded a fellowship receive from the Graduate School for the duration of the award an additional $2,000 annual bonus.
 For PhD students, stipend support will end on the day the student deposits his/her dissertation.
 For MD/PhD students, stipend support will end on the day the student receives his/her final degree, but health insurance coverage will continue until June 30 of the year they receive their final degree.